xtdb/xtdb/c2-in-classic.md

 The ingest part of c2 mainly disappears, as it would be replaced by the existing parts of classic.
 Actual indexing would obviously remain.

+Note that the external view of what's submitted to the log doesn't need to change, just the internal representation.

+As per c2's design, once the migration to c2 is done, the log doesn't need infinite retention.
+The Kafka document topic can also disappear and the document get baked into the main log (see Eviction below for further discussion).

 #### Document store